Porgramming-Hero-web-course/batch-4-assignment-1-sumonkazi17636/blog-1.md

-1.The significance of union and intersection types in Typescript.
+# The Significance of Union and Intersection Types in TypeScript

-Union Types (|):
+## Union Types (`|`)

-Union types allow a value to be one of many types, giving flexibility to handle values that could vary between different options.
+Union types allow a value to be one of many types, providing flexibility to handle values that could vary between different options.

-Example:
+### Example:

 type Shape = 'circle' | 'square' | 'triangle';
 const selectedShape: Shape = 'circle';

-Intersection Types (&):
+Intersection Types (&)

-Intersection types combine multiple types into one, making the value meet all the requirements of those types.
+Intersection types combine multiple types into one, ensuring the value meets all the requirements of those types.

-Example:
+### Example:
+typescript
+Copy code
 type ContactInfo = {
   email: string;
   phone: string;
-}
+};

 type Address = {
   street: string;
   city: string;
-}
+};

 type UserProfile = ContactInfo & Address;